-Senior Maggie Santillen stares out her bedroom window as snow falls heavily in front of her eyes.
+Senior Maggie Santillan stares out her bedroom window as snow falls heavily in front of her eyes.
 She goes to sleep dreaming of a snow day, but when she wakes up, she is informed that there is a virtual learning day.
 Filled with disappointment, she opens her Chromebook and logs in to begin learning.

 Starting this school year, MCHS has made a shift towards virtual learning days to replace snow days.
 MCHS believes they have the tools necessary to perform these online days and not continue school further into summer.